Stefan-Aikins/finalCapstone/README.md

 of you VS Code application

 ### Usage
-After Running the application in your Integrated Development Environment (IDE), a user login request will appear in your terminal terminal
+After Running the application in your Integrated Development Environment (IDE), a user login request will appear in your terminal.
+For first time users, enter admin as username and password as your login password.
+You can crete an acount and use a new password later
 #### Register a User